skellis46/finger-pointing-moon/case-for-support.md

 # Case for Support - Finger Pointing Moon

-Finger pointing moon: recognising change in practice-research
+Finger pointing moon: recognising change in practice-research (or searching for truth in practice-research)

 ## The Research Problem and Questions

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

+- what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all? (case-report)
+- question about proxies (expert opinion, literature-based research)
+- specificity: findings and failures (systematic review and meta-analysis)

+aim: pursuit of accuracy.
+"Epistemic rationality is about building accurate maps instead." <https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv>

 _Finger Pointing Moon_ aims to address the fundamental epistemic question in practice-research: What can be known or understood differently as a consequence of practice-research?